Batcheler History, Family Crest & Coats of Arms

 Early Origins of the Batcheler family

-Another 125 words (9 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Batcheler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Batcheler research.
+Another 63 words (4 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Batcheler History in all our PDF Extended History products and printed products wherever possible.

 Batcheler Spelling Variations